 The nest was in a Gilwood box that contained six nestlings, all of which fledged successfully, although one was a runt and fledged at least a day later than the others.

-I had been feeding mealworms, as I usually do for bluebirds that nest in my yard.
+I had been offering some mealworms, as I usually do for bluebirds that nest in my yard.
 Some mealworms were stuck in the goo, probably dropped by the parents during feeding.
 However, I have never seen this glop in a nest for other broods fed mealworms.

 Normally on my trail, a bluebird nest post-fledging is spotless on top, and looks almost unused with the exception of being flattened, and sometimes containing blow fly larva.
 Bluebirds usually continue removing fecal sacs until fledging occurs.
 This is in contrast to the tarry mess I usually find in a Tree Swallow nest post-fledging.
 Tree Swallows stop removing fecal sacs 4-8 days before fledging, so there is generally a build up.